genuineq/lunar-plugin-shopware/README.md

   1. Run the following commands from the Shopware root directory:

             bin/console plugin:refresh
-            bin/console plugin:install LunarPayment
+            bin/console plugin:install --activate LunarPayment
             bin/console cache:clear

   1. Open the Shopware Admin panel;
   1. The plugin should now be auto installed and visible under `/admin#/sw/extension/my-extensions/listing` page;
-  1. Insert the app key and your public key in the plugin config for the Lunar plugin.
+  1. Insert the app key and your public key in the plugin settings (`<DOMAIN_URL>/admin#/lunar/payment/settings/index`).
+  1. Change other settings according to your needs.

 ## Updating settings

-Under the Shopware Lunar payment method config, you can:
+Under the Shopware Lunar payment method config (`/admin#/sw/extension/my-extensions/listing`), you can:
   * Activate/deactivate the plugin
+  * Uninstall the plugin

+Under the Shopware Lunar payment method settings (`/admin#/lunar/payment/settings/index`), you can:
   * Activate/deactivate the payment method from plugin
   * Update the payment method name & description in the payment methods settings
   * Update the title & description that shows up in the payment popup